OP-TEE/optee_os/documentation/github.md

 * A single-point contribution for most of the cases
 * That is rebased on upstream/master, in case the master has been updated
+* Add tags in the commit message to grant people that reviewed and tested the patch.
+  Typically, you may add at the end of the commit message the tags *Reviewed-by* and *Tested-by*, as provided in the comments of the pull-request.

 Following commands are guidelines to achieve the *squashed-commit-on-top-of-master*.
 Note that this ends with a